Demand Generation Strategy: The Complete B2B Playbook [2026]

 What Is Demand Generation?

-That definition matters because it is much broader than what most B2B companies call demand gen. In practice, most companies use "demand gen" to describe top-of-funnel marketing activities like content creation and paid campaigns.
+That definition matters because it is much broader than what most B2B companies call demand gen — typically top-of-funnel content and paid campaigns.
 That is incomplete.

-True demand generation spans the entire buyer journey.
-It includes the ungated blog post that helps someone understand their problem.
-It includes the LinkedIn post that makes a VP reconsider their current approach.
-It includes the SEO-optimised page that captures a prospect searching for solutions.
-It includes the nurture sequence that keeps your company top of mind during a six-month evaluation.
-And it includes the sales enablement content that helps your champion sell the deal internally.
+True demand generation spans the entire buyer journey: the ungated blog post that helps someone understand their problem, the LinkedIn post that makes a VP reconsider their current approach, the SEO page that captures a prospect searching for solutions, the nurture sequence that keeps you top of mind during a six-month evaluation, and the sales enablement content that helps your champion sell the deal internally.

-If you want a detailed breakdown of how demand gen differs from lead gen, we covered that extensively in our guide on demand gen vs lead gen. The short version: demand gen creates the desire.
+For a detailed breakdown of how demand gen differs from lead gen, see our guide on demand gen vs lead gen. Short version: demand gen creates the desire.
 Lead gen captures the contact information.
 You need both, but demand gen comes first.

 Why Most B2B Companies Get Demand Gen Wrong